José María Gutiérrez de Estrada: Second Mexican Empire

 They were eventually joined by conservative Mexican generals who had never been entirely defeated in the War of Reform.
 After Charles de Lorencez's small expeditionary force was repulsed at the Battle of Puebla, reinforcements were sent and placed under the command of Élie Forey.
 The capital was taken by June, 1863 and the French now sought to establish a friendly Mexican government.
 Forey appointed a committee of thirty five Mexicans, the Junta Superior who then elected three Mexican citizens to serve as the government's executive: Juan Nepomuceno Almonte, José Mariano Salas, and Pelagio Antonio de Labastida.
 In turn this triumvirate then selected two hundred fifteen Mexican citizens to form together with the Junta Superior, an Assembly of Notables.

 The Assembly met in July 1863 and resolved to invite Ferdinand Maximilian to be Emperor of Mexico.
 The executive triumvirate was formally changed into the Regency of the Mexican Empire.
 An official delegation left Mexico and arrived in Europe on October, where they were joined by Estrada who was made the formal head of the delegation.
 Upon meeting the delegation, Maximilian set forth the condition that he would only accept the throne if a national plebiscite approved of it.
 By February, 1864 Franco-Mexican forces controlled territory compromising the majority of Mexico's population, and returns from a plebiscite claiming to show that a majority of Mexicans were in favor of the Empire were sent to Maximilian, which he accepted.
 Maximilian formally accepted the crown on 10 April 1864, and set sail for Mexico.
 Estrada remained in Europe as Maximilian's foreign representative.

-While Maximilian was a well intended reformer who did not fail to win Mexican supporters, his government having been aided by foreign arms, lacked legitimacy, and was engaged throughout its entire existence in warfare against supporters of the overthrown Mexican republic.
+While Maximilian was a reformer with some local support, he was installed by a foreign power and lacked popular legitimacy.
+Throughout his reign, Mexico remained in a civil war against supporters of the overthrown Mexican republic.
 The United States also never recognized the Empire, and after the end of the Civil War, placed diplomatic pressure on France to leave the continent.
 The French acquiesced and began to leave in 1866.
 The Empire survived a few months more as Maximilian and his Mexican supporters engaged in a last stand against the Republicans.
-They were defeated however, and Maximilian along with his two leading Mexican generals were tried and executed in June 19, 1867.
+They were defeated however, and Maximilian along with his two leading Mexican generals were tried and executed on June 19, 1867.
 Estrada had died almost exactly one month earlier in Paris on May 17.

+Personal life

+He was married to Loreto Gomez de la Cortina.
+They had two children.
+After the death of his first wife, he married the daughter of the Marquis of Saint Laurent.
+His third marriage was to the Countess of Liitzow.